TelenorStartIoT/tutorials/01-fipy-udp/README.md

 ## 3. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud

-In this chapter you will learn how to register your dev-kit in Telenor Managed IoT Cloud (MIC).
-Using the IMSI and IMEI information you will learn how to add a new "Thing" in MIC.
-You will also learn how to add a transformation of your payload and how to create a dashboard.
-The payload transformation makes it possible for you to unpack data packets and view the individual parts of the payload in different types of widgets in the dashboard.
-Widget types ranges from simple textual widgets to graphical representations of your data.
+In this chapter you will learn
+* How to register your dev-kit in Telenor Managed IoT Cloud (MIC).
+* How to add a new MQTT "Thing" in MIC.
+* How to create a dashboard to display your data.
+When sending MQTT data to MIC it will be possible to view the separate values in the MQTT publish packet in MIC widgets.
+Widget types in MIC ranges from simple textual widgets to graphical representations of your data.

 ### 3.1 Sign Up For a MIC Platform Account

-You will have to register for a MIC account in order to register your dev-kit.
+**Sign-up** for a MIC account in order to register your dev-kit.
 You can do that here: https://demonorway.mic.telenorconnexion.com

 ![Login](https://github.com/TelenorStartIoT/tutorials/blob/master/01-fipy-udp/assets/08-login-mic.png)

 Click on the "Sign Up" button in the upper right corner and follow the instructions in order to sign up.

-You should be aware that the signup is a two phased sign up.
-It therefore requires that you, in phase one, verify your email.
+Note: You should be aware that the signup are two phased sign up.
+* In Phase one, verify your email.
 We will send a link to the email you register and you will have to use the link to verify your email address.
-In phase two, we will manually register your private MIC domain and activate your account.
-You will then receive a second email stating that your account has been activated.
-Because of this procedure it may take up to 24 hours before your account is ready to be used.
+* In phase two, we will manually register your private MIC domain and activate your account.
+You will then receive a second email stating that your account has been activated. **Because of this procedure it may take up to 24 hours before your account is ready to be used.**

 ### 3.2 Add a New Thing Type

-You will be able to login to your MIC account when it is ready for use.
+Once we approved your MIC account, you will be able to login to your MIC account with your user id and password.

 When logged in create a new "Thing Type" for your dev-kit.
+-  A things is a virtual representation of your IoT device.
-A "Thing Type" is a way to organize multiple "Things" that share similarities.
+-  A "Thing Type" is a way to organize multiple "Things" that share similarities.

-To add a new "Thing Type" click on the "+NEW THING TYPE" button and give it a name and a description.
+To add a *new* **"Thing Type"** click on the **"+NEW THING TYPE"** button and give it a name and a description.

  Assign it to the domain that your user was added to.
 Finally, in the "Uplink Transform" add the following code:

 ``` js
 return JSON.parse(payload.toString('utf-8'));